 Discovering audio description

-I first encountered audio description in 2004 while watching The Simpsons on a university common room TV with the SAP (second audio program) accidentally turned on.
+I first encountered audio description in 2004 while watching The Simpsons with friends on a university common room TV with the SAP (second audio program) accidentally turned on.

 We thought the incredibly detailed descriptions of the on-screen action were a joke that was part of the episode until I remembered hearing about described video.